 Dr. Nangia serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - Joint Venture Partner FMC & USRC in 10 Dialysis Units in Dallas Area.

-- Inpatient Dialysis DFW Mid-Cities for FMC (5 hospitals) serving as a Medical Director, compensation goes to Nephrology practice.
+- Inpatient Dialysis DFW Mid-Cities for FMC (five hospitals) serving as a Medical Director, compensation goes to nephrology practice.

-- ACO Methodist serving on the Finance Team as part of the physician oversight team for ACO; voluntary position.
+- ACO Methodist Board of Directors, serving as part of the physician oversight team for ACO; voluntary position.

-As of January 2017, Dr. Rodriguez reported the following external relationships:
+As of September 2019, Dr. Sparks reported the following external relationships:

 Work as an author or editor for following company, with compensation as listed: